mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Theme Settings Configuration in Mautic

-* **Default Theme** - Applies a Theme to any Form which doesn’t have a Theme already applied.
-If you don’t have a Landing Page for your Preference Center, but have preference settings turned on in Email settings, Mautic creates a default Preference Center page using the Form styling from the Theme selected here.
+* **Default Theme** - Applies a Theme to any Form which doesn't have a Theme already applied.
+If you don't have a Landing Page for your Preference Center, but have preference settings turned on in Email settings, Mautic creates a default Preference Center page using the Form styling from the Theme selected here.

 API settings
 ************